Why Use Current Software Components?

 Maintaining or extending software based on old versions of libraries is just throwing money out the window.
 You need a solid basement to build on.

 1. Data privacy and protection laws were established in Europe in 2018 and in Switzerland in 2020.
 Companies and executives can be sued, sentenced to pay huge fines, and in the worst case, C-level managers get a criminal record entry.
 Such an entry can destroy your career potential.
-For example, you are banned from becoming a board of directors members of a lot of companies.
+For example, you are banned from becoming a board of directors member of a lot of companies.

 2. The White House in the USA initiated an Executive Order on Improving the Nation’s Cyber-security in 2021.
 The goal seems to be the definition of minimal rules for software products to minimize known security risks.